 \subsection{Workshop challenges}

 \myparagraph{3D hand pose estimation in AssemblyHands} As illustrated in \refFig{fig:teaser}, this task focuses on egocentric 3D hand pose estimation from a single-view image based on \assembly.
-The dataset provides multi-view captured videos of hand-object interaction during assembling and disassembling of toy-vehicles.
-In particular, it provides both allocentric and egocentric recordings, and auxiliary cues like action, object, or context information for hand pose estimation.
+The dataset provides multi-view captured videos of hand-object interaction while assembling and disassembling toy vehicles.
+In particular, it provides allocentric (fixed-view) and egocentric recordings and auxiliary cues like action, object, or context information for hand pose estimation.
 We refer readers to~\cite{ohkawa2023assemblyhands} for more dataset details.
-The training, validation, and testing sets contain 383K, 32K, and 62K monochrome images captured from egocentric cameras, respectively.
-During training, 3D hand keypoint coordinates, hand bounding boxes and camera intrinsic and extrinsic matrix for four egocentric cameras attached to the headset are provided.
-During testing, all annotations except for the 3D keypoints are provided.
-Unlike the original work~\cite{ohkawa2023assemblyhands}, given the availability of multi-view egocentric images, this task lets participants develop multi-view fusion based on the corresponding multi-view images.
+The training, validation, and testing sets contain 383K, 32K, and 62K monochrome images, respectively, all captured from egocentric cameras.
+During training, 3D hand keypoint coordinates, hand bounding boxes and camera intrinsic and extrinsic matrices for the four egocentric cameras attached to the headset are provided.
+The same information is provided during testing, minus the 3D keypoints.
+Unlike~\cite{ohkawa2023assemblyhands}, given the availability of multi-view egocentric images, this task lets participants develop multi-view fusion based on the corresponding multi-view images.

 \myparagraph{Consistent motion reconstruction in ARCTIC} Given an \rgb image, the goal of this task is to estimate poses of hands and articulated objects to recover the \threeD surfaces of the interaction (see \refFig{fig:teaser}).
 We refer readers to~\cite{fan2023arctic} for more details.
-The \arctic dataset contains data of hands dexterously manipulating articulated objects and contains videos from 8$\times$ allocentric views and 1$\times$ egocentric view.
-The official splits of the ARCTIC dataset is used for training, validation, and testing.
+The \arctic dataset contains data of hands dexterously manipulating articulated objects and videos from 8$\times$ allocentric views and 1$\times$ egocentric views.
+The official splits of the ARCTIC dataset are used for training, validation, and testing.
 There are two sub-tasks: allocentric task and egocentric task.
-In the former sub-task, only allocentric images can be used for training and evaluation.
-For the latter, during training, all images from the training set can be used.
-However, during evaluation, only the egocentric view images are used.
+In the former, only allocentric images can be used for training and evaluation.
+For the latter, all images from the training set can be used for training while only the egocentric view images are used during evaluation.